1850 words, 7 minutes.

 This post follows directly from the last.
-In that post we learned that everyone could do something to reduce their attack surface and decrease the likelihood of breach.
+In that post, we learned that everyone could do something to reduce their attack surface and decrease the likelihood of a breach.
 I’m going to show you what that winning system looks like when taken to its ultimate logical conclusion.
 The logic goes something like this:

 - Software security flaws are commonplace.

 - An increase in size and complexity of software is unavoidable.